Aby-ss/Inreach-deployment/README.md

 ## How It Works

-1. Enter a prompt explaining what the business does and what It wants to accomplish from the email marketing
-2. Select marketing copies that the user likes and resonates with 3a.
-Enter an excel sheet or csv list containing contact info and list of emails or other personal contact details 3b.
+1a.
+Enter an excel sheet or csv list containing contact info and list of emails or other personal contact details 1b.
 Enter a list of websites or links that the user would want scrapped and use those contacts scrapped to send emails or messages
+2. Enter a prompt explaining what the business does and what It wants to accomplish from the email marketing
+3. Select marketing copies that the user likes and resonates with
 4. Using an SMTP (or later Gmail/MailJet OAuth) start sending emails to the contacts and keep track of any emails that were failed to be sent

 ## Content Upload